Tire uniformity: Fixed-point laser sensors

 Fixed-Point Laser Sensors were developed as an alternative to the above methods.
 Lasers combine the narrow-track area-of-interest with a large stand off distance from the tire.
 In order to cover a larger area-of-interest, mechanical positioning systems have been employed to take readings at multiple positions in the sidewall.
 Fixed-Point Laser sensors employ void filtering to remove the effect of the voids between the tread lugs in radial run-out measurement, and letter filtering to remove the effect of raised letters and ornamentation on the sidewall.

 Sheet-of-light laser systems

-Sheet-of-Light Laser (SL) Systems were introduced in 2003, and have emerged as the most capable and reliable run-out, bulge and depression measurement methods.
-SL sensors project a laser line instead of a laser point, and thereby create a very large area-of-interest.
+Sheet-of-light laser (SL) systems were introduced in 2003, and have emerged as the most capable and reliable run-out, bulge and depression measurement methods.
+Sheet-of-light sensors project a laser line instead of a laser point, and thereby create a very large area-of-interest.
 Sidewall sensors can easily span an area from the bead area to the tread shoulder, and inspect the complete sidewall for bulge and depression defects.
 Large radial sensors can span 300mm or more to cover the entire tread width.
 This enables characterization of RRO in multiple tracks.
-SL sensors also feature stand off distances large enough to assure no collisions with the tire.
+Sheet-of-light sensors also feature stand off distances large enough to assure no collisions with the tire.
 Two-dimensional tread void filtering and sidewall letter filtering are also employed to eliminate these characteristics from the runout measurements.